cloudFPGA/cFDK/DOC/NAL/USS.md

 In the following, the functionality of each process is briefly described:

-- `pUdpLsn`: Asks the UOE to open a new UDP port for listening, based on the request of the Role.
+- `pUdpLsn`: Asks the UOE to open a new UDP ports for listening, based on the request of the Role.

 - `pUdpCls`: Asks the UOE to close an open UDP port.
 This happens either based on requests of the Role, during a partial reconfiguration, or after a reset of the Role.